Thornaci/Steem-Tracker/README.md

 * Post history web view added for post.

+#### 1.6

+* Utopian-io support added.
+Now you can get informations about Utopian-io platform.

 The app is in progress, but already functional.

 You can contribute to the app, just do a pull request.